ZhonghaoJiang/Awesome-Issue-Solving/README.md

 We classified this survey into three main parts: `Benchmarks`, `Technologies` and `Empirical Studies`.

-Up to 2025-05-27, automated GitHub issue solving `technologies` can be mainly surveyed from 2 perspectives:
+Up to 2025-10-21, automated GitHub issue solving `technologies` can be mainly surveyed from 2 perspectives:
-`Design Scopes` and `Learning Strategy`.
+`Scaffold Design` and `Learning Strategy`.

 ## Table of Contents